 I am a Certified Memoir Book Coach through Author Accelerator, the leading professional training organization for book coaches.
 Their certification process includes rigorous coursework, manuscript evaluation training, and practical coaching experience.

-This training strengthens the strategic and editorial support I offer writers who are shaping memoir and message-driven nonfiction.
+This training strengthens the strategic and editorial support I offer to writers shaping memoir and narrative nonfiction.

 Here’s what I believe: